 oh hey there!

 I'm Azalea.
-I've also been known to respond to Az, Azzy, Azmataz, Zales, and Erin (if you're family.)
+I've also been known to respond to Az, Azzy, Azmataz, Zales, and Erin (if you're family or have known me long enough to call me that)

 Fun story, I'll tell you the short version...
 I named myself Azalea when I was 10.
 I found the name in a book and thought "Hot damn that's a good name!
 I should use it for something!"
 Later that year was the first time I ever went to summer camp.
 A couple days before I got there I had an exciting realization... nobody knew me, I could be whoever I wanted!
 And so for that fateful week, I was known as Azalea.
 Of course, being 10, I had that whole "What is time?
 I'm never going to grow up!" thing going and didn't think about the fact that I would spend the next 10 summers at that camp.
 And so, I became Azalea.